 A Stripe of Mirrors: Not one of the original RAID levels, multiple RAID 1 mirror are created, and a RAID 0 stripe is created over these.

 A trademark of Storage Computer Corporation that adds caching to Levels 3 or 4.

 Nested RAID Levels

 That configuration provides redundancy and is typically combined with RAID 0 to achieve better read/write performance.

 RAID 100 (RAID 1+0+0)

 RAID 60 (RAID 6+0)

-EMC Corporation’s proprietary striped parity RAID system used in its Symmetrix storage systems.
+EMC Corporation’s proprietary striped parity RAID system is used in its Symmetrix storage systems.

 RAID 5E, RAID 5EE and RAID 6E